- You do not have any products in your shopping cart yet.

 - Use a slightly damp, never dripping wet cloth.

-- Remove dust regularly to avoid fine scratches from dirt particles.
+- Remove dust regularly to prevent fine scratches from dirt particles.

-- Immediately absorb spilled liquids to prevent penetration into the wood.
+- Immediately absorb spilled liquids so nothing can penetrate the wood.

 - Do not use caustic or acidic cleaning agents.